AndersonStumpf/AndersonStumpf/README.md

 👩🏻‍💻 Data Analyst (sometimes Engineer)<br/>
 👨🏻‍🎓 I'm Studying Data Engineering and Architecture with AI<br/>
 💭 I have been fascinated by the field of data and have been dedicating my time to studying this new area!<br/>
+⚡ Fun fact **The first computer "bug" was a literal moth found in a relay in 1947, inspiring the term "debugging"**<br/>

 <h2>📧 Contact</h2>